rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Creativity.

+1. Algorithmic art .
+I am happiest when I write programs that make art, or when I make art that has a computational component.
+In this essay, I attempt to describe the relationship between these areas and the pleasure I derive.
+(Or at least I think that's what I'll write about.)

 1. Burnout.
 (One of Michelle's many roles has her exploring issues of physician burnout.
 For a long time, folks thought that a sense of accomplishment helped people cope with burnout.
 It turns out that